Python Programming Basics (2025 Guide): Syntax, Data Structures, Files & venv

 How do I debug Python code?

-Start with print() for quick checks, then learn your editor’s debugger and read tracebacks carefully from top to bottom.
+Start with print() for quick checks, then learn your editor’s debugger and read tracebacks carefully.

 What’s the best way to practice?